Frequently Asked Questions

 Can I add Career Electives to my program?

-You can certainly take additional Career Electives, earning additional course certificates as you go, even at the same preferred program rates.
-While your program certification consists of 768 hours, your transcript can however show all of the additional courses you would take.
+You can certainly take additional Career Electives, earning additional course certificates as you go with the same preferred program rates.
+While your program certification consists of 768 hours, your transcript can show all of the additional courses you would take.

 Do you teach nutrition, acupuncture, cosmetology or esthetics?